"I'm now a permenant resident of Canada & US": GH man celebrates his wife

 - Many people who reacted to the post commended the young lady for being a blessing to her husband

-In a post on TikTok, the young man @opabenegh revealed that he is now a permanent resident of Canada and the United States, and that is all thanks to the fact that he married his wife, whom she described as a soul helper.
+In a post on TikTok, the young man, @opabenegh, revealed that he is now a permanent resident of Canada and the US, and that is all thanks to the fact that he married his wife, whom he described as a soul helper.

-"Years down the line , now a Canadian permanent resident, not just that but also US permanent resident.
-All these happened when I met my wife, may the locate you with a soul helper".
+"Years down the line, now a Canadian permanent resident, not just that but also US permanent resident.
+All these happened when I met my wife, may God locate you with a soul helper."

-The post had raked in over 3000 likes and 170 comments while writing the report.
+The post had raked in over 3,000 likes and 170 comments at the time of writing this report.

 Netizens commend the young man